stancheta/fcc-react-gol/README.md

 `npm start` will build and then serve the project.

-If you want to use the original datavis only boilerplate, then use the `datavis-only` branch.

 ## Project Description

 FreeCodeCamp has a series of projects with increasingly complex [requirements](https://www.freecodecamp.com/challenges/build-the-game-of-life).